ly774508966/UnityEngineEx/README.md

 `_.a(...)` is a helper function from `SystemEx` namespace assisting in conversion of `lambda` functions to `ActionContainer`.

-Multiple object initializers are supported by `Decompose` mechanism
+Multiple object initializers are supported by `Dissolve` mechanism

-Decompose
+Dissolve
 --------

 Every object can be decomposed to it's components.
 Decomposition is the process of extracting objects `Components` and passing them as the parameters to decompose function.

-For example if GameObject `obj` have MeshRenderer, MeshCollider and MyBehaviour components it can be decomposed by calling Decompose function
+For example if GameObject `obj` have MeshRenderer, MeshCollider and MyBehaviour components it can be decomposed by calling `Dissolve` function

 	GameObject obj = ...;
-	obj.Decompose(_.a((MeshRenderer mr, MeshCollider mc, MyBehaviour mb) => {
+	obj.Dissolve(_.a((MeshRenderer mr, MeshCollider mc, MyBehaviour mb) => {
 		// do something...
 	}));

 If GameObject does not have requested Component `null` will be passed as a parameter.
 Multiple decompose functions can be applied to GameObject - they will be called in order of declaration.
 This behaviour is used in `GameObject.New` funcion.

 Another variant of decomposition is decomposition to an object.
-By calling `Decompose` with some tagged object as argument it can be decomposed to its `Components` storing each in objects member.
+By calling `Dissolve` with some tagged object as argument it can be decomposed to its `Components` storing each in objects member.
-It was known as `scene linkage` mechanism.

 	public class Description : MonoBehaviour
 	{